What is Robinhood

 Robinhood is a no fees, no fuss app designed to help the millennial invest.
 The company has exploded since its creation in 2014, and many are wondering if it deserves all of the hype.

-In this article, we will have a good look at the RobinHood app and answer the following questions:
+In this article, we’ll give a Robinhood app review to answer the following questions:

 - How does the Robinhood App work?